trikko/serverino/README.md

 ```

 ## Shielding the whole thing
-I would not put serverino into the wild.
-For using in production I suggest shielding serverino under a full webserver.
+> [!CAUTION]
+>  I recommend securing serverino behind a full web server.
+Below, I’ve provided two examples of how to run serverino with *nginx* and *apache*.

 ### Using nginx
 It's pretty easy.
 Just add these lines inside your nginx configuration: